thecharlieblake/snowflake/README.md

 This repo contains software for our paper:
 *Snowflake: Scaling GNNs to High-Dimensional Continuous Control via Parameter Freezing*.

-Our code builds upon that written for *NerveNet: Learning Structured Policy with Graph Neural Networks* by Wang et al., 2018.
+Our code builds the [NerveNet codebase](https://github.com/WilsonWangTHU/NerveNet) written for *NerveNet: Learning Structured Policy with Graph Neural Networks* by Wang et al., 2018.

 ## Build